CMU-IDS-2022/assignment-2-bingdwendwen/writeup.md

 TODO: Short abstract describing the main goals and how you achieved them.

+Explaination of filter data:
+Here we use state, category and

 ## Project Goals

 TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.